PraweenSoni/Image-compressor/README.md

 ## 🐞 Known Bugs

-- **Image Height & Width Reset Issue**:
+- **Blank Image Download**:
-  - After downloading an image, the height and width values do not reset to default.
+  - When any image not selected then we click to download image button then it download a blank file with no extenstion.

 ---